Skparab1/data-organizers/README.md

 # data-organizers
 - Set of data organizer codes
 # alphabetizer
--Data organizing code
+- Data organizing code
--Alphabitizes set of data based on first letter.
+- Alphabitizes set of data based on first letter.
 # paragraph analyzer
 -Data analyzing code
 -Gives word count, characters with and without spaces of a paragraph